myIR, payments and more

 Filing returns and paying the duty

 GMD returns must be filed and the duty paid each calendar month.
 The return and payment are due by the 20th of the following month (eg, the return and payment for October are due on 20 November).

 Problem gambling levy

-Problem gambling levy (PGL) is payable on all gaming machine profits.
-It is charged at 1.48% (plus GST) and is included in the Gaming machine duty (IR680) return.
+A problem gambling levy is payable on all gaming machine profits.
+It is charged at 1.30% (plus GST) and is included in the IR680 return.

-If you choose to use our e-GMD service, the total payable on your gaming machine profits will be calculated automatically.
-Otherwise, if you don't want to file online, you can use our Gaming machine duty calculator to help you complete your return.
+If you use our Gaming machine duty return online service the total payable on your gaming machine profits will be calculated automatically.
+If you don't want to file online you can use our Gaming machine duty calculator to help you complete your return.